-I shall tell you about Weight percentile calculation and BMI percentile
+This post is all about weight percentile calculation and BMI percentile

-I made this page because I occasionally receive emails from parents of small children, wondering why the BMI calculator would classify their child as Overweight or Obese, and yet the Weight Percentile value didn’t seem overweight.
+I made this page because I occasionally receive emails from parents of small children, wondering why the BMI calculator classifies their child as overweight or obese and yet the Weight Percentile value didn’t seem overweight.

 Weight Percentiles are different from BMI percentiles.

-Please don’t think the "Weight percentile" value shown below the "Body Description" is a BMI percentile, because it is not exactly the same.
+Please do not think that the ‘Weight percentile’ value shown below the ‘Body Description’ is a BMI percentile, because these are not exactly the same.

 Before I explain the difference, let me give some background about BMI percentiles.
-In adults, BMI percentiles are not usually relevant because the classification of people as Overweight or Obese, is based on fixed BMI thresholds1 of 25 or 30.
-And since most of the visitors to my website are adults, young adults especially, and since BMI as a classifier of people’s fatness has many known flaws, I decided to also show something extra; Weight percentiles.
+In adults, BMI percentiles are not usually relevant because the classification of people as overweight is based on fixed BMI thresholds1 of 25 to 30.

 |BMI > 85th percentile:||"Overweight"||"At risk of overweight"|